0xSkullKnight/0xSkullKnight/README.md

 - 👋 Hi, I’m @0xSkullKnight
 - 👀 I’m interested in Web3, Blockchain, Automated Systems & Business Models, Electrical & Mechanical Engineering.
-- 🌱 I’m currently learning Solidity and Javascript.
+- 🌱 I’m currently learning Typscript and React.
 - 💞️ I’m looking to collaborate on Web3 and other open source projects.
 - 📫 How to reach me at 0xSkullKnight@protonmail.com